drjoew/Computer-Deconstruction-Lab-Talks/README.md

 A later talk will describe how to install common versions of Linux

 On May 15, 2023 I will give a talk on software radios for the hobbyist.
 No math just what hardware and software is available for the hobbyist and my recommendation to get started.

+On Sept 11, 2023 I will be giving a talk on Introduction to Vacuum Tubes.